 Like the previous day they left out two songs.
 Considering Marko has not gotten better and ended the gig saying that he’d completely lose his voice if he didn’t stop singing now, it is was a surprise they played at all.
 Once again, I don’t think anyone could have guessed he was ill.

-After the show Olli and Marko came back to stage to sign things for everyone.
-I asked Olli if it was true they’d play in Germany in May and he said yes.
+After the show Ollie and Marko came back to stage to sign things for everyone.
+I asked Ollie if it was true they’d play in Germany in May and he said yes.
 Chatted with Jaska and got a hug from Phoenix Effect’s Anton.
 Then said goodbye to everyone and went out for a quiet chat and hot drinks with my friend M.

 Dreaming Wide Awake

 Diamonds for Tears

 Locking Up the Sun